-Book a place on one of our four virtual events, giving you the chance to discover what it’s like to study on Oxford University’s part-time postgraduate programme in Evidence-Based Health Care.
+This week, join one of our four virtual events to discover what it’s like to study on Oxford University’s part-time postgraduate programme in Evidence-Based Health Care.

 This diverse, internationally recognised programme aims to teach health professionals to base their clinical and health management decisions on valid, reliable and relevant evidence, determined by sound scientific research and evaluation.